EnTT 3.15.0

 They help to decouple the various parts of a system while allowing them to communicate with each other somehow.

-However, there is no guarantee that an std::function doesn't perform allocations under the hood and this could be problematic sometimes.
+However, there is no guarantee that an std::function does not perform allocations under the hood and this could be problematic sometimes.
 Furthermore, it solves a problem but may not adapt well to other requirements that may arise from time to time.

-In case that the flexibility and power of an std::function isn't required or if the price to pay for them is too high, EnTT offers a complete set of lightweight classes to solve the same and many other problems.
+In case that the flexibility and power of an std::function is not required or if the price to pay for them is too high, EnTT offers a complete set of lightweight classes to solve the same and many other problems.

 Delegate